 Postgraduate Certificate in Tertiary Teaching

-Assessment is grounded in the participants’ own practice so you can gain maximum benefit from the course work you do within this course.
+Assessment is grounded in the participants’ own practice so you can gain maximum benefit from the coursework you do within this programme.
 The PGCertTT provides skills and knowledge to help jump start an academic career by creating a pathway towards such achievements as a Teaching Award and promotion.

 The programme seeks to create a community of practice amongst participants.
-Given the many pressures facing academics, more flexible modes of participation have been developed in 2018 to enable colleagues to undertake discrete topics covered in the courses as separate components.
-In addition increased flexible learning opportunities modes of participation and engagement that are less time dependant will be available in 2019.
+Given the many pressures facing academics, more flexible modes of participation have been developed to enable colleagues to undertake discrete topics covered in the courses as separate components.
+In addition, increased flexible learning opportunities modes of participation and engagement that are less time dependant are available.

 Postgraduate certificates and diplomas require a relevant bachelor's degree.
 If you gained your qualifications overseas, these will need to be assessed to ensure they are of an equivalent standard.